Actindo-AG/Documentation/CommerceCloud/Overview/02_Features.md

 ## How it works

-**Marketplace offers**
+**Offers**
-Marketplace offers including variants, product options and attributes are transferred from Actindo to Salesforce Commerce Cloud.
+Offers including variants, product options and attributes are transferred from Actindo to Salesforce Commerce Cloud.

 **Product bundles**
 Product bundles are imported from Salesforce Commerce Cloud to Actindo.